CorentinVermeulen/epl_flappybird/README.md

 # EPL FlappyBird

-This repository contains the code for a master thesis for UCLouvain.
-The aim of the project was to train DQN agent to play FlappyBird and add some enviornmenta modifitication to see how the training was impacted.
+This repository contains the code for a master thesis at UCLouvain.
+The aim of the project was to train a DQN agent to play FlappyBird and to explore how various environmental modifications impact the training process.
+Among these modifications, we include:
-Among thoses modifications we can find:
 - Training on fixed or random pipes
 - Training with some randomness in the Jump Force
 - Training with increased action space